 You are here

-In 2009 Gaffigan completed his three-year tenure as Associate Conductor with the San Francisco Symphony, where he assisted Michael Tilson Thomas, led subscription concerts, and was Artistic Director of the orchestra's Summer in the City festival.
-Prior to that appointment, he was the Assistant Conductor of the Cleveland Orchestra, where he worked under Music Director Franz Welser-Möst from 2003 through 2006.
+In 2009, Mr. Gaffigan completed a three year tenure as Associate Conductor of the San Francisco Symphony where he assisted Michael Tilson Thomas, led subscription concerts and was Artistic Director of the orchestra's Summer in the City festival.
+Prior to that appointment, he was the Assistant Conductor of the Cleveland Orchestra where he worked under Music Director Franz Welser-Moest from 2003 through 2006.

 James Gaffigan resides in Lucerne with his wife, the writer Lee Taylor Gaffigan, and their daughter, Sofia.